zitadel/zitadel/README.md

 We only ingest operational data.
 Your ZITADEL workload data from the IAM application itself is never sent anywhere unless you chose to integrate other systems yourself.

-## License

-See the exact licensing terms [here](./LICENSE)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.